 How much does it cost to install a whole house surge protector?

-A whole-house surge protection device can protect all your electronics, appliances, telephone, Internet and cable TV equipment.
-The cost of installing a surge protection device can start as low as $325 including the device but price really depends on the type of device you want and type of electrical panel you have.
+A whole-house surge protection device can protect all of your electronics, appliances, telephone, Internet and cable TV equipment.
+The cost of installing a surge protection device can start as low as $325 (including the device), but the price may vary depending on the type of device you want installed and the type of electrical panel in your home.

 Why is important to label my electrical panel?